Hawthorne Valley Waldorf School

 Hawthorne Valley Waldorf School (HVWS) is an independent co-educational Waldorf day school set in the foothills of the Taconic Mountains in Ghent, Columbia County, New York, USA.
 The school offers classes from pre-kindergarten to grade 12.
 It is accredited by the New York State Association of Independent Schools and by the Association of Waldorf Schools of North America.

 Founded in 1973, the school is one of the oldest and largest of the approximately 170 independent Waldorf Education schools in North America.
 The first high school class graduated in 1983.

 The high school has a boarding program for students from other schools.
-It currently enrolls students from Afghanistan, Canada, China, several European nations and Mexico.
+It has enrolled students from Afghanistan, Canada, China, several European nations and Mexico.

 Curriculum

-The school follows an interdisciplinary approach based on the Waldorf curriculum, with a strong emphasis on English, mathematics and science skills and on art, music and intercultural understanding.
+The school follows an interdisciplinary approach based on the Waldorf curriculum, with an emphasis on English, mathematics and science skills and on art, music and intercultural understanding.
 The high school curriculum is college preparatory.

 Situated on an organic biodynamic farm, all grades at the school have classes that integrate farm science (biology, economics, nutrition) with their curriculum.
-In 3rd and 9th grade, HVWS students spend a week directly learning at the farm.
+In 3rd and 9th grade, HVS students spend a week directly learning at the farm.

-The lower school offers the EARTH program for students who might not thrive in a traditional classroom environment.
-This program combines a land-based and classroom curriculum.